 The Christmasaurus by Tom Fletcher

 Full of innocent charm and humour, The Christmasaurus follows the adventures of a little boy named William Trundle who travels to the most magical home of Santa Claus, The North Pole.
 A book full of friendship, families, sleigh bells, Santa, singing elves and flying reindeers.
 This magical, charming book, full of glee will have you hooked from the first page.

 What’s happening in Spring term?

 The magic starts here.
 When mysterious letters start arriving on his doorstep, Harry Potter has never heard of Hogwarts School of Witchcraft and Wizardry.
-They are swiftly confiscated by his aunt and uncle.
-But, on Harry’s 11th birthday, a strange man bursts in with some astonishing news: Harry Potter is a wizard and has been awarded a place to study at Hogwarts.
-Let yourself escape normality and enjoy an unmissable series ,that has sparked a lifelong reading journey for children and families all over the world.
+His aunt and uncle swiftly confiscate them but on Harry’s 11th birthday, a strange man bursts in with some astonishing news: Harry Potter is a wizard and has been awarded a place to study at Hogwarts.
+Let yourself escape normality and enjoy an unmissable series, that has sparked a lifelong reading journey for children and families all over the world.